-Sunday Cloudy.
-Medium (50%) chance of rain in the morning and afternoon.
-Winds NW 25 to 40 km/h decreasing to 15 to 25 km/h during the afternoon then becoming N/NW and light during the evening.
-Possible rainfall: 0 to 1 mm Chance of any rain: 50%.
+Thursday Partly cloudy.
+Slight (20%) chance of a shower.
+Winds E/SE 15 to 20 km/h tending E/NE 15 to 25 km/h in the middle of the day then becoming light in the late evening.
+Possible rainfall: 0 mm Chance of any rain: 20%.

 ACT Weather Forecasts

 ||22||37||20%||< 1mm||Nil||WNW 13||39||W 27||14|

 Heatwave conditions are scorching southern Queensland today for a second time in just over a week, with paramedics preparing for another spike in heat-related cases.

 Authorities are growing frustrated with people continuing to drive across fast-moving creek crossings, as hundreds of millimetres of rain swells river catchments across WA's north.

 Being able to enjoy water sports on an outback cattle station is not something that happens very often, especially in the desert.